fieldtrip/website/tutorial/coregistration_opm.md

     disp(delta);

-### Step 2.3, definition of the head-based coordinate system
+### Definition of the head-based coordinate system

 Now, we can use the identified location, to compute the coregistration matrix, that transforms the sensor positions from 'helmet' coordinates to the head coordinate system, as defined by the positions of the fiducial locations.
 Here, we use the neuromag convention.